mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 ### Tuple
 * A tuple is a collection which is ordered and unchangeable (Immutable).
+  - tupels cannot be modifies.
+This makes the a good choice for _key_ choice in hashtables or dictionaries.

 ``` python
 names = ('Zach', 'Jay')       # Note the parentheses